 ASA Racial Equity Committee

 In 2016 Elisabeth Wilder (Northeastern University), Michael Mascarenhas (UC Berkeley), and I founded the Racial Equity Task Force in the American Sociological Association Section on Environmental Sociology.
 With our committee members Jennifer Carrera (Michigan State University) and Raoul Lievanos (University of Oregon), we have conducted surveys and focus groups within the section, in addition to writing an article in the section newsletter on demographic changes in our section over time.
 In August 2018, we organized an ASA pre-conference, “Bridging the Gap: Race and Environment” at Temple University, funded by the National Science Foundation.
-We are currently editing a special collection on future directions in research on race and the environment.
+We are currently editing a special collection for Environmental Sociology on future directions in research on race and the environment.

 The Environmental Data and Governance Initiative (EDGI) formed in 2016 to analyze and preserve environmental data in the U.S. EDGI archives government data, archives federal websites, interviews regulatory staff, and promotes the concept of environmental data justice.
 I contributed to EDGI public reports (The EPA Under Siege) and academic publications in the American Journal of Public Health.